aws-samples/amazon-mq-workshop/labs/lab-7.md

 </p></details><p/>

-Shortly after, you should see an exception in both consoles, because the primary broker isn't reachable anymore.
-After waiting a few more seconds, you can see a successful reconnect from your clients to the secondary broker, which was becoming the new primary one (compare the connection urls):
+Shortly after, you should see an exception in both consoles because the primary broker isn't reachable any 	more.
+After waiting a few more seconds, you should see a successful reconnect from your clients to the secondary broker, which is now the new primary one (compare the connection urls):

 The sender console log output should look similar to this one: